Determining the smartest dog breeds is difficult. That’s because how you decide canine intelligence can vary.

 Poodle

 Poodles are intelligent, active, and have the natural ability to retrieve items from water.
-That’s why the dogs were initially used for duck hunting.
-Their powerful noses and inquisitiveness make poodles a surprise choice for truffle hunting.
+That’s why people initially used poodles for duck hunting.
+Their powerful noses and inquisitiveness make poodles a choice for truffle hunting.

 Poodles are easy to train and quickly show their abilities to obey, track, retrieve, and hunt.

-The dogs quickly learn new commands in five or fewer exposures and respond to 95% of commands, while the average dog responds to only 50% of orders.
+The dogs learn new commands fast and follow 95%, while most follow only 50% of orders.

 German Shepherd

 The German Shepherd is a top choice for an intelligent guard dog.
-The dogs often are used as police and military dogs due to their intelligence and instincts.
+Police and the military often use dogs for their intelligence and instincts.

 The American Kennel Club ranks the German Shepherd among the most popular breeds.
 This herding dog also makes an excellent companion or family dog.